helenebm98/EAM-AX7-TEST1703/08_Work_Orders.md

 ---

-### Job Groups and Job Types, Variants, and Trades
+### Job Groups and Job Types, Variants, Trades, and Checklists

 An object has an object type attached to it.
 The object type defines which job types, meaning which maintenanceservice jobs, can be carried out on an object.
 When you create a work order, selecting a job type is mandatory.
 It is only possible to select the job types that are related to the object type setup used on the object.